UTRGV students share expectations for gubernatorial debate between Gov. Abbot and Beto O'Rourke

 The latest UT at Tyler poll shows Gov. Abbot up by nine points, and just a week ago it was only five points.

-Immigration and gun control are key points for students we talked to about who they plan to support as the next governor.
+Immigration and gun control are key points for students deciding who they plan to support as the next governor.

 "I'm voting for Beto," UTRGV student Zabdiel Rothschild said.
-"I think he's a little more grounded and simply the fact that I believe Abbott has miss handled a lot of the crisis here in Texas."
+"I think he's a little more grounded and simply the fact that I believe Abbott has mishandled a lot of the crisis here in Texas."

 Watch the video above for the full story.